After seeing the male Harpy Eagle at San Francisco Reserve, we enjoyed a return visit to our luncheon restaurant in Torti.

 A Squirrel Cuckoo (Piaya cayana) surprised us all with unobstructed viewing and photographs right off the deck of the restaurant.
 We were essentially at eye level.
 Just a day earlier I had tried photographing one that moved from tangle to tangle.

-I've seen squirrel cuckoo on every trip to Central America and have never had such a chance to for such photographs.
+I've seen squirrel cuckoo on every trip to Central America and have never had such a chance to for photographs.
 This is a random selection of about a dozen of this bird.
 It was a fun photo shoot.

 Above: The squirrel cuckoo acting more like a squirrel cuckoo.